New York Islanders win the NHL draft lottery, securing the No. 1 selection. Sharks will pick second

-The New York Islanders won the NHL draft lottery on Monday and vaulted nine teams, including the last-place San Jose Sharks, in winning the opportunity to have the No. 1 pick.

-The Islanders, who finished 10th in the standings and are in the midst of a front-office change, overcame having just a 3.5% chance to winning the lottery.
-New York has the right to pick first for the fifth time in team history, and first since selecting John Tavares with the No. 1 pick in 2009.
+“I’ve had a lot of thrills in my hockey life, but this is right up there at the top,” Morrow said.
+“The hockey gods smiled on us.
+I can’t tell you how thrilled I am for Islanders fans, for our ownership, for the entire Islanders organization.”

+The Islanders, who missed the playoffs for the second time in four seasons, are in the midst of a front-office shakeup after not renewing general manager Lou Lamoriello's contract on April 22.
+And they earned a remarkable lottery win by entering the day with a 3.5% shot — the 10th-best odds — of seeing their numbers come up.

-Utah won the second lottery drawing and made the jump from 14th to fourth under the rules limiting teams from moving up no more than 10 spots in the draft order.
+New York wasn't the only team to buck the lottery odds.
+The Utah Hockey Club won the second round of the lottery, and made the jump from 14th to fourth under the rules limiting teams from moving up no more than 10 spots in the draft order.

+“A couple of seconds ago, we were just like 10 back, so it still hasn’t sunk in,” Utah GM Bill Armstrong said of a first-year franchise that finished just seven points out of a playoff spot.
+“This is an exciting moment for us.
+It’s a game-changer for us.”

+Erie Otters defenseman Matthew Schaefer is NHL Central Scouting’s top-ranked North American prospect followed by OHL Saginaw center Michael Misa and Boston College center James Hagens, the top-ranked U.S. born prospect.
+Hagens is from Long Island and grew up an Islanders fan.

+The top-ranked international skaters are center Anton Frondell and right wing Victor Eklund, who are teammates with Djurgarden of Sweden’s second division league.

-The Islanders' jump from 10th to first is the biggest involving a team winning the No. 1 selection.
-And it comes after the last-place team won the lottery to retain the first pick in four of the past five years.
+New York’s jump from 10th to first is the biggest involving a team winning the No. 1 selection.
+And it comes after the last-place team won the lottery to retain the first pick in four of the past five years and 12 times overall since the NHL launched the format in 1995.

 The New York Rangers enjoyed the previous largest move up to No. 1 in 2020, when they were grouped among eight teams — ranked eighth to 15th — with the same odds to win the lottery after being eliminated in the COVID-altered play-in round of the expanded 24-team playoff format.